Dummy

 Every year in the Netherlands, about nine thousand people undergo anterior cruciate ligament reconstruction.
 A tendon that will function as a cruciate ligament is used to make a new one.
 There are several options for this.
 The tendon used to make a cruciate ligament from is called a "graft" in medical jargon.
 Which tendon your anterior cruciate ligament will be made from is useful to know.
 In this blog, you'll read about the factors the orthopedic surgeon uses to choose your graft and the differences between grafts.

-Michael de Levie and Wybren van der Wal Orthopedic surgeons at the Bergman Clinic and Gelderse Vallei
+Michael de Levie and Wybren van der Wal Orthopedic surgeon at hospital the Gelderse Vallei in Ede.

 What is an anterior cruciate ligament?